Dear reader of ADxS.org, please excuse the disruption.

 5.3.1.
 Tonic and phasic noradrenaline in ADHD

 ADHD correlates with an overactivity of the locus coeruleus, especially in the right hemisphere.
 The kinetics of pupil diameter and reflects the neuronal activity of the locus coeruleus in connection with cognitive functions such as attention and arousal.
 Temporal patterns of pupil diameter have their own significance.
-One study found asymmetric pupil diameter, which correlates with the severity of inattention, impulsivity and hyperactivity in ADHD, could be attributed to a left-right imbalance in locus coeruleus activity.68
+One study found asymmetric pupil diameter, which correlates with the severity of inattention, impulsivity and hyperactivity in ADHD, could be attributed to a left-right imbalance in locus coeruleus activity.70

 5.3.1.1.
 Tonic noradrenaline in ADHD

-With ADHD, on the other hand
+In the case of ADHD, on the other hand

-• Stimulants further increased pupil size71
+• Stimulants further increased pupil size73

 5.3.1.2.
 Phasic noradrenaline in ADHD

-• Stimulants further reduced pupil dilation71
+• Stimulants further reduced pupil dilation73

 • shorter latencies of pupil dilation in ADHD compared to ASD, ASD + ADHD and controls